Koha-Community/kohadocs/source/tools.rst

 .. _label-add-a-template-label:

-Add a Template
+Add a template
 ''''''''''''''''''''''''''''''''''''''

-To add a new template, you want to click on the 'New' button at the top of the Label Creator and choosing 'Label template'.
+To add a new template, you want to click on the 'New' button at the top of the label creator page and choosing 'Label template'.

 |image318|